joseph-ortiz/go-fundamentals/README.md

 - 'If' conditions evaulate a Boolean expression for true or false
 - Curly brance must start on the same line of the if
 - No Parentheses around the if condition.
+-  Simple initlaization Statements in if blocks.
+This allows block scoped variables